How to Remove Paint From Vinyl Floors? (Dried or Wet Paint)

 2. Use the dampened rag to wipe the dried paint.

-5. Re-apply rubbing alcohol to the leftover paint and wipe again.
+5. Re-apply rubbing alcohol over the leftover paint.

-6. Clean the rubbing alcohol residue using a clean rag.
+6. Clean the rubbing alcohol residue from the floor.

 7. Use a mop to clean the floor and leave it to dry.